 Additional Requirements: Once you have established your master's committee members, send an email to the GPA with your committee information and copy all of your members as well.
-Make sure to notify the GPA when completing and filing the required nomination forms (thesis only).
+Make sure to notify the GPA when completing and filing the Committee Nomination Form I and Conflict of Interest Form.
 All committee forms are filed in the GPA's office first before submitting them to the Graduate Division for documentation purposes.